zuyouchen/git_test_vm/README.md

 # git_test_vm
-testing SSH to git on ubuntu VM
+testing SSH to git on ubuntu VM.